shaunlebron/blinky/README.md

 <img src="readme-img/blinky-rocket.png" align="right" width="220px"/>

-Fisheye lenses suck for gaming and are poorly explored.
-Math gives us innumerable ways to view wide fields of view, so Blinky allows you to explore several permutations in the game, Quake.
-We used it to find a __practical fisheye for gaming__, the [Panini] lens!
+Blinky is the ultimate experiment for wide-angle video (180º-360º) in gaming.
+It uses the game Quake to explore how to _capture_ a panorama of the environment (__Globes__) and how to _project_ its image to the screen (__Lenses__).
+We explore the rich space of projections found in Cartography and Panoramic Photography and offer visual aid for exploring their shape.

 [>> Watch the video](http://youtu.be/jQOJ3yCK8pI)

 - continues the work of [Fisheye Quake](http://strlen.com/gfxengine/fisheyequake/)
+- adds a Lua scripting environment for defining custom Lenses and Globes
+- includes the Quake demo as a free testing sandbox
 - uses the cross-platform [TyrQuake engine](http://disenchant.net/tyrquake/)

-- adds a Lua scripting environment for easy experimenting
-- explores different ways to see 180º-360º around you
+For example, the common projection below on the left is poorly suited for wide-angle video.
+But using the Panini projection on the right allows us to see wider angles with little distortion and can keep vertical lines unlike a standard fisheye (e.g. GoPro).

 ![old-and-new](readme-img/old-and-new.jpg)